mochi-hpc/mochi-doc/docs/source/bedrock/02_json.rst

 - The name of an ABT-IO instance (for ABT-IO dependencies) will resolve into the corresponding ABT-IO instance, defined in the :code:`abt_io` section of the configuration.
+- The name of a client defined in the same JSON file;
-- The name of another provider defined in the same JSON file (such provider must have been defined before) will resolve to a handle to this provider;
+- For providers, the name of another provider defined in the same JSON file (such provider must have been defined before) will resolve to a handle to this provider;
-- A string of the form :code:`"<type>:client"` where *<type>* is a type of component will resolve into a handle for a client of the corresponding component type;
+- A string of the form :code:`"<type>:client"` where *<type>* is a type of component will resolve into a handle for a client of the corresponding component type.
+If a client was already defined in the :code:`clients` section for the requested type, it will be used, otherwise Bedrock will attempt to create one.
+If multiple clients of the same type have been defined, the first one will be used;
 - A string of the form :code:`"<name>@<location>"` or :code:`"<type>:<id>@<location>"`
   will resolve into a provider handle pointing to a specific provider identified either by its *<name>* or by its *<type>* and provider *<id>* at the specified